 It took only a few minutes and voice activation was now working allowing me with my voice to turn the TV off and on control volume and switch to my game console.
 Here is how to set up the Amazon Cube.

 Setting Up the Amazon Cube

 - Plug the IR blaster (the small shiny cube) that came with your Fire TV Cube into its Infrared port.

 - Tap down, scroll right and select Equipment Control.

 - Select Add Equipment.

 - Select Cable.

 - Click Yes to confirm.
-Click No if this isn't right, and add your correct ZIP code.
+Click No if this isn’t right, and add you’re correct ZIP code.

 - Select your cable provider.